How to Build an Autonomous AI Agent with CrewAI and DeepSeek-V3

 preprocessed_batched_data = preprocess_data(batched_data)

-For real-time applications, asynchronous processing is crucial to handle multiple requests concurrently without blocking the main thread.
+For applications that demand real-time responsiveness—think algorithmic trading or patient monitoring systems—synchronous processing is a non-starter.
+Asynchronous processing allows your agent to handle multiple requests concurrently without blocking the main execution thread.

 import asyncio